Good-Boy-Associates/C-101/src/algorithms/sorting/readme.md

 Quick sort has an average time complexity of O(n log n) but can degrade to O(n^2) in the worst case.
 It is widely used in practice due to its efficiency and in-place sorting capability.

+## Counting Sort
+Counting sort is a non-comparison based sorting algorithm that works well when the range of input values is known and relatively small.
+It counts the number of occurrences of each element and uses this information to determine the correct position of each element in the sorted output.

+Counting sort has a time complexity of O(n + k), where n is the number of elements in the input array and k is the range of input values.
+It is efficient for arrays with a small range of input values.

 ## Files

 This repository contains the following files: